MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/01/devtools.md

 :::image type="content" source="../../images/2020/01/webhint-browser-extension.msft.png" alt-text="The Hints tool in the DevTools when the webhint browser extension is installed." lightbox="../../images/2020/01/webhint-browser-extension.msft.png":::

 [Try the webhint browser extension in Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/webhint/mlgfbihcfnkaenjpdcngdnhcpkdmcdee).
-Once you install the extension, open the DevTools and choose the **Hints** tool.
+Once you install the extension, open the DevTools and select the **Hints** tool.
 From here, run a customizable site scan.
 Head over to [webhint.io](https://webhint.io/docs/user-guide/extensions/extension-browser) to learn more.

 ### 3D View